Rroma Workers Network

 Since 2014, the Rroma Workers Network has grown to include the cooperative efforts of over 150 workers/organisations.
 It supports Rroma workers to encourage, equip and empower each other, facilitating access to conferences, leadership and skill development, and the sharing of resources and ideas through the Rroma Workers Network website.

 The Rroma Workers Network has become an essential tool for workers to reach Rroma communities with the Gospel.
 Workers have seen their relationships with each other and local Rroma people grow.
 Theological and children’s educational programmes are being embraced.
 Education in business, sanitation and community development is well-attended.

 Manda, her husband, Josh, and their daughter, Isla, live in Romania to administer and continue to develop the Rroma Workers Network.
 In Romania, they are excited to come alongside and support workers more effectively on the field.

-They are currently planning for the next Rroma Workers Network Conference to be held in May.
+They are currently planning for the next Rroma Workers Network Conference to be held in September 2020.
 You can help send Christian workers to the conference who might not otherwise be able to attend by offering a worker sponsorship, or donating any amount towards one.
-To offer your financial gift towards this important work, or to find out more, click here.
+To offer your financial gift towards sponsoring a Christian worker’s attendance, or to find out more about the conference, click here.

 If you have any other questions about this ministry, please submit your query via the Contact Page.